-So does an inheritance count as an asset for Medicaid purposes?
-For a single person, the answer is clearly, â€śYes.â€ť If a single individual receives an inheritance while spending down his or her assets and before the spend-down is completed, then those assets are added into whatever that person has and must be spent down to $1,600 in Connecticut before eligibility will be completed.
-Likewise, if that person has already qualified for Medicaid, and then receives an inheritance, that inheritance must also be spent down before eligibility is again established.
+So, does an inheritance count as an asset for Medicaid purposes?
+For a single person, the answer is clearly, â€śYes.â€ť If a single individual is spending down his or her assets, and before the spend-down is completed, if that individual receives an inheritance, then those assets are added into whatever that person has and must be spent down to $1,600 in Connecticut before eligibility will be completed.
+Likewise, if that person has already qualified for Medicaid and then receives an inheritance, that inheritance must also be spent down before eligibility is again established.

 What about the case of an inheritance received by the community spouse where the other spouse is in a nursing home?
 This is the situation where â€śtiming is everything.â€ť

 In the case of a married couple, if the at-home, or community spouse, receives an inheritance before the nursing home spouse is eligible for Medicaid, then those inherited assets are countable for Medicaid purposes.